Shritej24c/Econometrics/README.md

 (The below results are concluded by keeping other factors constant)
 1. A 1% Increase in CO2 emissions increases Life Expectancy by 0.07 years (not expected)
 2. A 1% points increase in health and education expenditure (% of GDP) causes life expectancy to increase by 0.24 and 0.23 years respectively (expected)
-3. A 1% point increase in unemployment (% of total labor force) decreases life expectancy by .17 years (e)
+3. A 1% point increase in unemployment (% of the total labor force) decreases life expectancy by .17 years (e)
 4. 1 point increase in the CPIA rating decreases the life expectancy by 1.1 years (e)
 5. A 1% increase in disability-adjusted life year per 100,000 individuals, decreases L.E. by 0.37 years (e)